adybas/24-game/README.md

 This number could be greatly pruned of some of the more obviously equivalent orderings to make this program more efficient.
 For example 3 2 + 8 8 + + and 2 3 + 8 8 + + are equivalent via commutativity and 3 3 + 8 8 + + and 3 3 8 8 + + + are
 equivalent via associativity.
 As well there is a lot of domain knowledge that could be taken advantage of.
-For example with a hand of 1,1,1,1 we know that 1*1*1 = 1 is the highest possible result which is less then 24 so could never have a winning combination.
+For example with a hand of 1,1,1,1 we know the numbers are too small to ever equal 24.